- Associate Professor Andrew McGee

 - 2006: admitted to practice as an Australian Legal Practitioner

-Ethics and law of end of life decisions including euthanasia and assisted dying, ACHLR, Organ donation, Definition of death in donation after circulatory death and donation after brain death, Ethics of abortion and infanticide, Embryonic stem cell research, Ethical and legal differences between withholding and withdrawing life-sustaining treatment, Human enhancement technologies, Reproductive ethics, Utilitarian and deontological approaches to healthcare
+Ethics and law of end of life decisions including euthanasia and assisted dying, Human enhancement technologies and gene editing, Organ donation, Definition of death in donation after circulatory death and donation after brain death, Ethics of abortion and infanticide, Embryonic stem cell research, Ethical and legal differences between withholding and withdrawing life-sustaining treatment, ACHLR, Reproductive ethics and the non-identity problem, Utilitarian and deontological approaches to healthcare

-Dr Andrew McGee joined QUT in August 2010 as a lecturer in the School of Law and is an active member of the Health Law Research Centre in the Faculty of Law.
+Dr Andrew McGee is Associate Professor in the School of Law and is an active member of the Australian Centre for Health Law Research in the Faculty of Law.
 Before joining QUT, Dr McGee completed a post-doctoral research fellowship in philosophy at University College Dublin in 2001, and then worked as a lawyer for Allens Arthur Robinson and for the Office of the Queensland Parliamentary Counsel, Brisbane.
 His research interests are:

 - medical ethics